protoman92/IOSARSample/README.md

 - Clone this repository.
 - Run `pod update` in the repository folder.
 - Run the app - you will see a screen with two text fields to search for origin/destination.
-- Click on visualize to start routing - the AR screen will popup and route instructions will appear every few seconds.
+- Click on visualize to start routing - the AR screen will popup.
+Follow instructions on screen.

+The routing API uses a token that expires every three days.
+[Please follow this guide to get a new token](https://discuss.onemap.sg/t/steps-for-api-authentication/59).